 The Bytes Group's account managers are predominantly organised by customer segment and/or regional focus.
 Bytes Software Services has 11 corporate sales teams focused on a mix of geographic regions and customer verticals, as well as one general public sector team and a dedicated NHS team.
 Phoenix has five sales teams that are entirely focused on public sector customers, including in the areas of charities, education and housing.
 Account managers are responsible for forming new customer relationships and developing those relationships over time.
-The majority of the Bytes Group's customers are served predominantly by a single account manager, which the Directors and the Proposed Directors believe results in stronger relationships.
+The majority of the Bytes Group's customers are served predominantly by a single account manager, which the Directors believe results in stronger relationships.
 While specialist sales staff are often aligned to a particular customer vertical, some provide support to a number of different sales teams, and who they assist is often dependent on availability at a given time and the requirements of the relevant teams.

 The Bytes Group has a comprehensive recruitment process for its sales team, which is centred on identifying candidates with strong social and negotiation skills, technical knowledge and adaptive performance potential, and its recruitment criteria are based on the values of sustainability, accountability and authenticity.
 New sales team members are expected to gain and maintain subject matter expertise in a fast-changing market, whilst creating and nurturing high quality customer relationships.
-The Bytes Group typically runs two or three hiring intakes per year and although in FY20 it received approximately 400 applications for sales team roles, it hired only 34 new sales team members.
+The Bytes Group typically runs two or three hiring intakes per year and although since the start of FY21 it has received over 400 applications for sales team roles it had hired only 51 new sales team members as of 11 November 2020.